xrarch/xremu/README.md

     -asyncserial
         Simulate serial latency.

-    -cachesim
+    -nocachesim
-        Simulate an I-cache and a writethrough D-cache with a 4-entry writebuffer.
+        Don't simulate an I-cache and a writethrough D-cache with a 4-entry writebuffer.

     -cachemiss
         Simulate cycle delays on cache misses.